 IFA Paris believes that entrepreneurship is one vital skill for a successful career in the fashion industry and at IFA Paris we are passionate about making sure that our students succeed.
 That is why entrepreneurship is intrinsically embedded into our ethos as a fashion school and runs throughout the curriculum, culture and our international network.

 At IFA Paris we support those students and alumni who have chosen the entrepreneurial route in realising their ambitions and goals right from the start.
-Our lecturers have a strong practical background in business themselves, and we are developing a specialised Fashion Tech Innovation Lab as a space to grow and nurture innovators and entrepreneurs.
+Our lecturers have a strong practical background in business themselves, and we are developing a specialised Fashion Technology Innovation Lab as a space to grow and nurture innovators and entrepreneurs.

 We have forged strong links with industry so that students can see first-hand the results of entrepreneurialism in action what the scale of success looks like.
 Research-led and experiential learning means that fashion corporations, startups and seasoned entrepreneurs are welcomed to IFA Paris to speak to our students, pose them challenges and welcome them to their own companies.

 EMBEDDING ENTREPRENEURSHIP INTO LEARNING